DATAMATH CALCULATOR MUSEUM

 TMS0972: 11111111 - 23456789 = -.1234567

 The pictures on the right gives you the PCB's of four different calculators: A TI-1200 manufactured in the year 1975, 1976 and 1977 (from left to right).
 What happened?
 Calculator Wars!
 In a first step all discrete components like resistors and capacitors were removed (TMS0952 to TMS0972 evolution).
-In a second step the calculator IC itself was shrinked (TMS0972 to TMS0972ASP).
+In a second step the package size of the calculator chip itself was reduced (TMS0972 to TMS0972ASP).

 If you have additions to the above article please email: email@example.com.